oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-manage-nuget-packages-with-git/rule.md

 ---

- ​​​​​​Do you know the best way to manage NuGet packages with Git?
+Do you know the best way to manage NuGet packages with Git?
 You can get into all sorts of trouble by including your packages in source control.